Peanut Chikki Recipe

 5. This is an optional step but we do it just to bring out the nutty aroma of peanuts.
 Gently crush the peanuts with the base of a cup for 1 to 2 mins.
-You can also pulse 2 tbsps of peanuts in mixer and use.
+You can also pulse 2 tbsps of peanuts in a grinder and use.
 Set the peanuts aside.

 6. Grease a plate, knife and rolling pin.
 You can also grease the base of a steel cup and use.
 Pour 1 cup water to a bowl and keep it handy for checking the jaggery syrup consistency.

-Making jaggery syrup for chikki recipe
+Making jaggery syrup for chikki

-7. Add grated jaggery to a heavy bottom pot or pan.
+7. Add 140 to 150 grams grated jaggery (¾ cup + 2 tbsp) to a heavy bottom pot or pan.